opensound-org/opensound/README.md

 But for now, we are currently focusing on the 0.1 version, which is a [PoC](https://en.wikipedia.org/wiki/Proof_of_concept) version.
 The main difference between the PoC version and the MVP version, is that in the PoC version, there will be no Web GUI Playground.
 Insdead, there will be a command-line "[REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) Script Console" for testing & live coding demonstration.

+There will be several v0.0.x versions before v0.1, and every time a small feature is implemented, a new version will be bumped.

 In the future(after MVP), our roadmap will be:
 - Wrapping the C API & create bindings for various languages(like C++/Python/C#...)
 - Mobile support(1.0 will only support desktop platforms)